-Margarita Benitez is the Fashion Technologist, TechStyleLAB Faculty Director and an Associate Professor at The Fashion School at Kent State University.
-Markus Vogl is theFaculty Director of the M-Lab Makerspace and a Professor in Art at The University of Akron.
+Margarita Benitez is the Fashion Technologist, TechStyleLAB Faculty Director and a Professor at The Fashion School at Kent State University.
+Markus Vogl is theFaculty Director of the M-Lab Makerspace and a Professor of Art at The University of Akron.
 Their collaboration as //benitez_vogl began in the year 2000.
 Their current research explores 3D printing and transformation of the human form through concepts of biomimicry, 3D printed animal habitats, interactive sound and visual installations and material explorations in digital fabrication.

 Their work has been showcased on 6 continents with exhibitions in North and South America, Europe, Africa, Asia and Oceania and is held in national and international collections.
 They have presented their research and work at Shapeshifting in Auckland, New Zealand, the BIFT/ITAA Symposium in Beijing, Digital Fashion, London, South by SouthWest, ISEA, Open Hardware Summit, Nanyang Tech University, SIGGRAPH, the New Media Art Caucus and at the Design Principles and Practices Conference, Barcelona.

 They received a 2013 NEA Media in Arts Grant for S.A.R.A.: Synesthetic Augmented Reality Application, an open source wearable synesthetic App.
 Their project S.A.R.A. received the ‘aesthetic design’ jury award at the International Symposium on Wearable Computing 2014 Design Exhibition at Seattle’s EMP and the project versus 0.002[gridiron] an honorable mention at the Innovation By Design, CO.design awards.